How to Teach Your Child to Read and Spell Using UFLI—For FREE!

 - Chorally read slowly, pointing to words.

-- Reread for fluency and accuracy.
-Reread at least 3x, and reread it tomorrow, too!
+- Child rereads for fluency and accuracy.
+The child should read the passage at least three times and reread it tomorrow as well!

 - Save stories for review.